xymbol/otp-examples/blog/README.md

 ## What it demonstrates

-- Server started from Phoenix app supervisor.
+- Server started from a Phoenix app supervisor
-- Counter read from concurrent requests.
+- Counter read from concurrent requests
-- Server tests added to project.
+- Server tests added to project

 ## Questions?